UAW sues GM over decision to end production at U.S. plants

-(Reuters) - The United Auto Workers union on Tuesday filed suit against General Motors Co over its decision to end production at three U.S. auto plants, saying it violated a 2015 collective bargaining agreement.
+(Reuters) - The United Auto Workers union on Tuesday filed suit against General Motors Co over its decision to end production and eliminate thousands of jobs at three U.S. auto plants, saying it violated a 2015 collective bargaining agreement.

-The suit filed in U.S. District Court in Ohio said GM’s decision to end production at three plants in Michigan, Ohio and Maryland announced in November violates its contract.
-The UAW wants a federal judge to order GM to rescind its decisions to close the plants and award damages to employees for losses resulting from GM’s “breach of contract.”
+In the suit filed in U.S. District Court in Ohio, the UAW asked a federal judge to order GM to rescind its November decision to close three plants in Michigan, Ohio and Maryland, and award damages to employees for losses from what the UAW calls GM’s breach of contract.

 GM said in a statement that its decisions to halt production “do not violate the provisions of the UAW-GM National Agreement.
 We continue to work with the UAW on solutions to our business challenges.”